-- 1. Grades PK: Developmental Checklists will document student's current level of proficiency at least two times per year. - 2.
-Grades K-1: Objective based: Instructional reading level as well as an objective-based report card will be utilized for reading, language arts, math, science, and social studies.
+Grades PK: Developmental Checklists will document students' current level of proficiency at least two times per year.

+Grades K (1st grade will use the objective-based grading scale for the 1st six weeks of the school year and then will move to numerical grades): Objective-based: Instructional reading levels, as well as an objective-based report card, will be utilized for reading, language arts, math, science, and social studies.
 Progress will be reported through a 1-4 scale.

 4: Highly developed.
 Demonstrated exemplary understanding and application of skills.
 Is working independently after initial instruction.
+The student has fully mastered the skill.

 3: Developed.
 Demonstrated proficient understanding and applies skills independently by the end of the six weeks.
+A student is able to complete independently.

 2: Demonstrates initial stages of understanding.
 Applies skills but requires teacher intervention.
+We are working on it together.

 1: Not apparent at this time.
 Demonstrated lack of understanding.
-Inability to accomplish grade level tasks.
-Reteaching consistently required.
+Inability to accomplish grade-level tasks.
+Reteaching is consistently required.
+A student is not able to demonstrate.